 We’re working toward achieving this vision every day.
 Since our inception, we have:

-- Created an agricultural program that promotes working farms and provides logistical support, including a successful match program with 54 farms on over 1,800 acres of land (as of September 2015).
+- Created an agricultural program that promotes working farms and provides logistical support, including a successful Farmer Landowner Match program with 54 farms on over 1,800 acres of land (as of September 2015).

 - Assisted with open space and trail development, conservation planning and agriculture issues throughout the County, including workshops and conferences, coordinating funding initiatives, and fostering partnerships among towns, county government, and allied conservation organizations.